MeetMagentoAcademy/magento2-training-resources/administration/part13.md

 1. Go to System => Data transfer => Import
 2. Configure import
 3. Import edited file.
-(Remeber to save your file as csv. )
+(Remember to save your file as csv. )